-essentially negligible contribution to the overall fleet mean emissions.
-The accumulations of negative emissions in the first two quintiles are the result of ever decreasing emission levels.
+The accumulations of negative emissions in the first two quintiles are the result of continuously decreasing emission levels.
 Our instrument is designed such that when measuring true zero emission plumes (a ratio of zero), approximately half of the readings will be negative and half will be positive.
 As the lowest emitting segments of the fleets continue to trend toward zero emissions, the negative emission readings will continue to grow toward half of the measurements.
-This is evident for approximately the first 10 model years for CO (bottom panel) where the negative height of the first quintile is generally equal to the positive height of the last quintile.
+This is evident for approximately the first 10 model years for CO (bottom panel, Figure 4) where the negative height of the first quintile is generally equal to the positive height of the last quintile.

-The middle graph in Figures 4 - 6 shows the fleet fractions by model year for the 2017 Denver database.
-The impact of the reduction in light-duty vehicle sales during the 2008 recession is still a prominent feature of the 2017 data.23 In both Denver and Los Angeles the 2008 recession increased average fleet ages by 2 full model years.
-Table 3 shows that the average age of the Denver fleet observed at this ramp has remained constant at 9.2 years since 2013 despite the recovery in vehicle sales following the 2008 recession.
-For comparison in the winter 2006 - 2007 (~7.3 year old fleet) the first 11 model years (2007 - 1997) accounted for 79% of the measurements.
-In the winter 2017 - 2018 (~9.2 year old fleet) the first 11 model years (2018 - 2008) now only accounts for 62% of the measurements.
+The middle graph in Figures 4 - 6 shows the fleet fractions by model year for the 2020 Denver database.
+The impact of the reduction in light-duty vehicle sales during the 2008 recession is still a prominent feature of the 2020 data.23 In both Denver and Los Angeles the 2008 recession increased average fleet ages by 2 full model years.
+Table 3 shows that the average age of the Denver fleet observed at this ramp remained constant at 9.2 years since 2013 until the collection of this data set where fleet age decreased 0.4 model years to 8.8.
+This has increased the number of measurements contributed by the first 11 model years (2020 - 2010) to 67% (62% for the 2017/18 measurements) though this is still significantly below the 79% of the measurements observed for the 2006/2007 (~7.3 year old fleet) fleet.

-As emissions of CO and HC have been drastically reduced over the past two decades, generally all those that contribute to the means are found in the last quintile (as shown in the bottom graphs of Figures 4 and 5).
+As emissions of CO and HC have been drastically reduced over the past two decades, generally all those that contribute to the means are found in the last quintile (as shown in the bottom graphs of Figures 4 -6).
 For CO these contributions to the fleet mean emissions are generally evenly distributed across the first twenty model years (refer to bottom graph Figure 4).
-For HC the contributions by model year to the fleet mean follows the pattern of the fleet fractions with the numerical superiority of the newest seven model years accounting for greater shares with more equal influences attributed to the older model years.
+For HC the contributions by model year to the fleet mean in the last quintile follows the pattern of the fleet fractions.
 NO is the exception.
-The large reductions in NO emissions in the Tier 2 vehicles combined with lower vehicle sales when they were introduced into the fleet has shifted the bulk of the contributions to the NO mean to 2008 and older models (see the bottom graph of Figure 6).
-In addition, the small numbers of diesel powered vehicles in the fleet also contribute to the last quintile for NO.
+The large reductions in NO emissions in the Tier 2 and now Tier 3 vehicles combined with lower vehicle sales when they were introduced into the fleet has shifted the bulk of the contributions to the NO mean to 2008 and older models (see the bottom graph of Figure 6).
+In addition, the small numbers of diesel powered vehicles in this fleet also contribute to the last quintile for NO.